emb-riscv/specs-markdown/improvements-upon-privileged.md

 > "In the future everything will run Linux, so defining separate non-Linux profiles is a futile exercise."

 Yes.
 Sure.
 Eventually.
 No doubt about it.
-When waiting long enough many things can happen.
+When waiting long enough many marvellous things can happen.

-However, for those who are not ready to wait for kingdom come, having simpler devices for critical real-time applications is a requirement for today.
+However, for those who are not ready to wait for the kingdom come, having simpler devices for critical real-time applications is a requirement for today.

 ### Automatic stacking/unstacking is evil